 Denison's property interests are focused in the Athabasca Basin region of northern Saskatchewan, Canada.
 Denison has an effective 95% interest in its flagship Wheeler River Uranium Project, which is the largest undeveloped uranium project in the infrastructure rich eastern portion of the Athabasca Basin region of northern Saskatchewan.
-In mid-2023, a Feasibility Study was completed for Wheeler River's Phoenix deposit as an ISR mining operation, and an update to the previously prepared Pre-Feasibility Study was completed for Wheeler River's Gryphon deposit as a conventional underground mining operation.
+In mid-2023, the Phoenix feasibility study was completed for the Phoenix deposit as an ISR mining operation, and an update to the previously prepared 2018 Pre-Feasibility Study was completed for Wheeler River's Gryphon deposit as a conventional underground mining operation.
 Based on the respective studies, both deposits have the potential to be competitive with the lowest cost uranium mining operations in the world.
-Permitting efforts for the planned Phoenix ISR operation commenced in 2019 and have advanced significantly, with licensing in progress and a draft Environmental Impact Statement (the "EIS") submitted for regulator and public review in October 2022.
+Permitting efforts for the planned Phoenix ISR operation commenced in 2019 and several notable milestones were achieved in 2024 with the submission of federal licensing documents and the acceptance of the final form of the project's Environmental Impact Statement by the Province of Saskatchewan and the Canadian Nuclear Safety Commission.

-Denison also has a large exploration portfolio and interests in various mining and development projects, including a 22.5% ownership interest in the McClean Lake Joint Venture, which comprises several uranium deposits and the McClean Lake uranium mill that is contracted to process the ore from the Cigar Lake mine under a toll milling agreement, plus a 25.17% interest in the Midwest Main and Midwest A deposits and a 69.35% interest in the Tthe Heldeth Túé ("THT") and Huskie deposits on the Waterbury Lake property.
+Denison also has a large exploration portfolio and interests in various mining and development projects, including a 22.5% ownership interest in the McClean Lake Joint Venture, which comprises several uranium deposits and the McClean Lake uranium mill that is contracted to process the ore from the Cigar Lake mine under a toll milling agreement, plus a 25.17% interest in the Midwest Main and Midwest A deposits and a 70.55% interest in the Tthe Heldeth Túé ("THT") and Huskie deposits on the Waterbury Lake property.
 The Midwest Main, Midwest A, THT and Huskie deposits are located within 20 kilometres of the McClean Lake mill.
-In aggregate, Denison has direct ownership interests in properties covering ~385,000 hectares in the Athabasca Basin region.
+In aggregate, Denison has direct ownership interests in properties covering ~384,000 hectares in the Athabasca Basin region.

-Additionally, through its 50% ownership of JCU (Canada) Exploration Company, Ltd. ("JCU"), Denison holds further interests in various uranium project joint ventures in Canada, including the Millennium project (JCU, 30.099%), the Kiggavik project (JCU, 33.8118%) and Christie Lake (JCU, 34.4508%).
+Additionally, through its 50% ownership of JCU (Canada) Exploration Company, Limited ("JCU"), Denison holds interests in various uranium project joint ventures in Canada, including the Millennium project (JCU, 30.099%), the Kiggavik project (JCU, 33.8118) and Christie Lake (JCU, 34.4508%).

+At the end of 2024, Denison had a total of 75 employees, all of whom were employed in Canada.
+All of its employees are legally permitted to work in Canada.
 Denison's offices are located in Toronto and Elliot Lake, Ontario, and Saskatoon, Saskatchewan.
-Its field operations are carried out at various locations across northern Saskatchewan and at its closed mine sites in Elliot Lake, Ontario.
+Its field operations are carried out at various locations in Saskatchewan and at its closed mine sites in Elliot Lake, Ontario.